ForNeVeR/Hammerfest/README.md

   Pass `false` in the `Dns.Enable` configuration file if this is unwanted.
 - Starts a ServServ HTTP implementation on port `80`.
+- Starts a GameSpy Query Report server on port `27900`.

 Press `Ctrl+C` to terminate the server.